Flora of the Massif Central: Hills

 The Lot valley towards Mende.
 The slopes have been heavily planted with black pine.

 This level is more often forested than the lower level.
 The characteristic trees at this altitude are the Sessile Oak and the Pedunculate Oak, especially in the west of the massif.
 In the east, the Scots pine can be found.
-The flora accompanying these woody species is not particularly remarkable: the classic woodland flowers such as Lily of the Valley, Wood Anemone, common cow-wheat and Solomon's Seal can be found here.
-Among the slightly less common plants, one might come across the Stinking hellebore or Bear's foot, a plant that is easy to recognize and characteristic of basic soils (especially limestone).
-Generally speaking, in the nineteenth and twentieth centuries, this level was the subject of massive reforestation, as in the Limousin region (planting of conifers), but also in the south on certain steep slopes which tended to erode (a good example is provided by the black pine forests all around the causses and in particular in the upper Lot valley around Mende).
+Classic woodland flowers such as Lily of the Valley, Wood Anemone, common cow-wheat and Solomon's Seal can be found here.
+Slightly less common plants include the Stinking hellebore or Bear's foot, a plant that is easy to recognize and characteristic of basic soils (especially limestone).
+In the nineteenth and twentieth centuries, this level was the subject of massive reforestation, primarily in the Limousin region where conifers were planted, but also in the south on certain steep slopes which tended to erode, such as the black pine forests all around the causses and in particular in the upper Lot valley around Mende.

-There are, however, some areas of undoubted ecological interest, such as the Planèze of Saint-Flour, where relatively rare flowers of continental origin (Veronica spicata) and Atlantic origin (Ranunculus nodiflorus) can be found in the same place.
-The same applies to the Puy-en-Velay basin, where it is possible to find segetal species (i.e. linked to cereal fields) of oriental origin, such as Conringia orientalis and Neslia apiculata.
-The Grands Causses region also has a flora of great interest due to its particular geology and its location, which is characterized by a strong spread of Mediterranean flora as well as the presence of plants from steppe and limestone mountain environments (see below).
+There are some areas of ecological interest, such as the Planèze of Saint-Flour, where relatively rare flowers of continental origin (Veronica spicata) and Atlantic origin (Ranunculus nodiflorus) can be found in the same place.
+Similarly, in the Puy-en-Velay basin, it is possible to find segetal species (those linked to cereal fields) of oriental origin, such as Conringia orientalis and Neslia apiculata.
+The Grands Causses region also has a flora of great interest, due to its particular geology and location, which is characterized by a strong spread of Mediterranean flora as well as the presence of plants from steppe and limestone mountain environments (see below).

 Also of note is the presence of a carnation endemic to the Massif Central: the granite carnation (Dianthus graniticus) which, as its name suggests, grows on siliceous soil in the Cévennes and Vivarais up to an altitude of around 1000 m.